Woodruff Park History

 In 1980, the park underwent its first revitalization with the addition of a tree-lined central plaza.
 Throughout the 80s, many businesses migrated to Downtown Atlanta, and Woodruff Park became a gathering place for lunchtime office workers, as well as faculty and students at nearby Georgia State University.

 2016 began another era of revitalization of the Park that continues today, thanks to generous donations from Southwest Airlines Heart of the Community program, community outreach lead by Project for Public Spaces, the hiring of a new Woodruff Park Project Manager, and the reconvening of the Park’s Advisory Committee.
-Recent updates include: a new visual identity, the Game Cart, Wi-Fi, banners, umbrellas, colorful furniture, year-round events and programs, and a social worker dedicated to serving those in need in the park.
+Recent updates include: a new visual identity, the Game Cart, free Wi-Fi, colorful banners, umbrellas, furniture, year-round events and programs, and a team of social workers dedicated to serving those in need in the park.